Welcome to Big Cedar Lake Stewardship Association, Big Cedar, Ontario

 see Lake Data.

-Through a creative and successful relationship first with EnviroScience and then with Trent University’s Ecological Restoration Program, under the leadership of Professor Dr. E. Sagar, our lake association has addressed and made very good progress towards controlling the invasive Eurasian milfoil weed that had become a real threat to the natural balance of the lake and its recreational enjoyment.
-Using a combination of research-based solutions of aquatic predators, special matting, and physical weed patch removal, our lake is well on the way to the return of a healthy balanced status.
+Through a creative and successful relationship first with EnviroScience and then with Trent University’s Ecological Restoration Program, under the leadership of Professor Dr. E. Sagar, our lake association addressed the invasive Eurasian milfoil.
+Using a combination of research-based solutions of aquatic predators, special matting, and physical weed patch removal, Eurasian milfoil has been maintained at acceptable levels.

 Today, all the scientific data recorded on the lake show excellent water quality, clarity, and cleanliness.
-Boating, swimming and fishing are enjoyed without significant hindrance of weeds, and the areas for fish spawning are more viable in restoring stocks.
+Boating, swimming and fishing are enjoyed without significant hindrance of weeds.

 About the Association

-The Big Cedar Lake Stewardship Association is non-profit corporation (BCLSA) and was formed on in spring of 2011, initially to find a way to control the amount of weed that has spread throughout a significant part of the lake in the past three years.
-The first Annual General Meeting was held on the 24th of May weekend with a large attendance.
+The Big Cedar Lake Stewardship Association (BCLSA) is a non-profit corporation and was formed in the spring of 2011, initially to find a way to control the amount of Eurasian Milfoil and has evolved to the general stewardship of the lake.

 BCLSA Email address